BaoNguyen196/food-suggestions/README.md

-# Food Suggestions App with Vue and Quasar Cross-Platform
+# Food Suggestions App

-A Food Suggestions App
+A Food Suggestions App using Vue and Quasar Cross-Platform VueJs framework

 ## Install the dependencies